 Within ten (10) business days after written notice of a decision of the Behavioral Standards Committee has been given, the aggrieved student shall have the right to appeal to the Administrative Review Board.
-To do so, the student shall give written notification to the Vice President for Student Advancement of their intention to appeal to the Administrative Review Board.
+To do so, the student shall give written notification to the Assistant Vice President for Student Advancement of their intention to appeal to the Administrative Review Board.
 The appeal must identify the reason(s) for appealing (see 11.01).
-The Vice President for Student Advancement shall, within a reasonable time, set a date, time, and place for review of the decision of the Behavioral Standards Committee and notify the student thereof.
+The Assistant Vice President for Student Advancement shall, within a reasonable time, set a date, time, and place for review of the decision of the Behavioral Standards Committee and notify the student thereof.
 Late notices of intent to appeal will be accepted or rejected by the Chairperson of the Committee after hearing the student's reason for late submission.
 The entire record of previous proceedings and the evidence presented before the Behavioral Standards Committee shall be automatically transmitted to the Administrative Review Board.
 The student may, at their discretion, submit additional written evidence, which is relevant to the issue before the Board.

-The Vice President for Student Advancement or their representative will be present at this hearing.
+The Senior Vice President and Chief Operating Officer or their agent will be present at this hearing.
 The Administrative Review Board may take any one of the following actions: